MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-and-office-365-groups.md

  **Q: Can I disable Office 365 Yammer Connected Groups?**

 A: No, but you can [Manage who can create Office 365 Groups](https://support.office.com/article/4c46c8cb-17d0-44b5-9776-005fced8e618).
 These restrictions do not apply to tenant admins.

- **Q: If I [Restrict who can create Office 365 Groups](https://support.office.com/article/4c46c8cb-17d0-44b5-9776-005fced8e618) for my tenant, will the groups that restricted users create in Yammer be Office 365 connected? **
+**Q: If I restrict who can create Office 365 Groups for my tenant, will the groups that restricted users create in Yammer be Office 365 connected?**

 A: No. Groups created by people who you have restricted from creating Office 365 groups will not be Office 365 connected.